ncbi/elastic-blast-docs/docs/source/overview.rst

 them with the BLAST software and databases, schedules the searches, and copies the BLAST results to a cloud bucket.
 Finally, it shuts down all these instances when you use run the delete command.
 You can start an ElasticBLAST run from your own computer, a cloudshell, or an instance in the cloud.
-We've even heard from a group that doesn't have a lot of queries to search but is using ElasticBLAST since it does a lot of work they'd have to write scripts for.
+We've even heard from a group that doesn't have a lot of queries to search but is using ElasticBLAST since it does a lot of tasks they'd have to write scripts for.

 ElasticBLAST performs the searches with the BLAST+ package, so you can use the same command-lines you might have used with this stand-alone package.